-We exist to close the cyber-security gender gap for BAME women.
+We exist to diversify the cyber-security industry globally.

 Founder and Executive Director